 The final parameter in the .lrp file corresponds to the transmitter's effective radiated power, and is optional.
-If it is included in the .lrp file, then SPLAT! will compute received signal strength levels and field strength level contours when performing Longley-Rice studies.
+If it is included in the levels and field strength level contours when performing Longley-Rice studies.
 If the parameter is omitted, path loss is computed instead.
 The ERP provided in the .lrp file can be overridden by using SPLAT!'s -erp command-line switch.
-If the .lrp file contains an ERP parameter and the generation of path loss rather than field strength contours is desired, the ERP can be assigned to zero using the -erp switch without having to edit the .lrp file to accomplish the same result.
+If the .lrp file contains an ERP parameter and the generation of path-loss rather than signal strength contours is desired, the ERP can be assigned to zero using the -erp switch without having to edit the .lrp file to accomplish the same result.